Analysis of Unitarity in Conformal Quantum Gravity

 For the case of globally scale symmetric quadratic gravity the story is much the same; the key differences being a lack of scalar ghost and NL fields, and two additional physical scalar modes.
 One of these scalars corresponds to the auxiliary scalaron field $\chi(x)$ while the other comes from the longitudinal component of $A_\alpha(x)$, which we may refer to as $\phi(x)$.
 While this longitudinal mode ends up as part of a KO quartet in the conformal case, it ends up propagating when there are no scalar ghosts and NL fields to partner with it.
 One then finds an additional independent physical subspace spanned by $a_\chi(\bm p)$ and $a_\phi(\bm p)$, the annihilation operators for the scalaron and longitudinal scalar respectively.
 These operators have no non-vanishing commutation relations with any of the other physical mode operators and they exhibit the exact same indefinite metric structure among themselves as each of the spin-2 polarizations,

-Given this structure, an investigation of unitarity in the scalar sector follows in essentially the same, yet simpler, way as for the spin-2 sector shown in the main text.
+Given this structure, an investigation of unitarity in the scalar sector follows in essentially the same, yet simpler way as for the spin-2 sector shown in the main text.

 The present work will also serve as a starting point for a long list of future projects.
-First among these will be an in-depth study of the Weyl anomaly \cite{Capper1974,Deser1976,Casarin2018} which, under our scheme of covariant operator quantization will manifest as a BRST anomaly.
+First among these will be an in-depth study of the Weyl anomaly \cite{Capper1974,Capper1975,Deser1976,Casarin2018} which, under our scheme of covariant operator quantization will manifest as a BRST anomaly.
 We expect that the Wess-Zumino condition \cite{Wess1971,Bardeen1984} for the Weyl anomaly may be reformulated as a problem of BRST cohomology at ghost number unity \cite{Bonora1983}, making regularization independent analysis of the Weyl anomaly possible in our framework.
-An explicit calculation of the BRST anomaly will then likely show the consistency of our formalism with known results (see e.g. \cite{Birrell1994}), however it is also possible that, due to our novel second order method of quantization (in particular the presence of ghosts corresponding to the Weyl symmetry), interesting differences may appear that can be compared with other studies of the Weyl anomaly in conformal gravity \cite{Capper1975,Salvio2018a}.
+An explicit calculation of the BRST anomaly will then likely show the consistency of our formalism with known results (see e.g.\ \cite{Birrell1994}), however it is also possible that, due to our novel second order method of quantization (in particular the presence of ghosts corresponding to the Weyl symmetry), interesting differences may appear that can be compared with other studies of the Weyl anomaly in conformal gravity \cite{Capper1975,Salvio2018a}.